ilastik/ilastik/docs/_build/html/_sources/lazyflow_overview.txt

 allowing you to write in a clean, blocking *style* without the performance drag of actually blocking the OS thread(s) your workload is executing on.
 Internally, requests are scheduled for execution in a fixed-size threadpool.
 When a request has to wait for subcomputations to complete in other requests, it is temporarily suspended so that its OS thread can be used to perform other work.
-See the Request Framework documentation for details.
+See the :ref:`request-framework` documentation for details.

 Utility Library
 ===============

 Any functionality not directly related to requests or graph operations is part of the utility module.
-See the utility module documentation for details.
+See the :ref:`lazyflow-utilities` module documentation for details.